 We welcome the fact that over the last 12 months, 19,480 people were granted protection in the UK through the asylum system or resettlement programmes, the highest number in a single year since 2003.

 The proportion of asylum appeals allowed in the year to September 2019 was 43%, a slight increase on the previous year.

 The quality of decision making is often poor, with many refugees having to rely on the courts to award protection following an appeal of the Government’s initial decision.
 The appeals process can be complex and lengthy, with people seeking asylum having to wait months for their appeals to be heard.

-Thousands of people have to wait years for a decision on their claim, meaning they are left in limbo and unable to plan for their futures.
+Thousands of people have to wait years for a final decision on their claim, meaning they are left in limbo and unable to plan for their futures.

-At the end of March 2019, 51,372 people seeking asylum and their dependants were being supported by the Government.
-This figure has risen since 2012, but is still below the figure for end of 2003 when there were 80,123 people seeking asylum being supported.
+At the end of June 2019, 50,444*people seeking asylum were being supported by the Government.
+This figure has continually risen since 2012.

 The UK Government has the power to detain people who are here seeking refuge.
 Sometimes this even includes children.
 There is no maximum time limit in place for people held in detention, meaning people are held indefinitely.

 The latest statistics show that in the last 12 months, 24,441 people were put in detention in an immigration removal centre; among them, 13,882 people seeking asylum.
 This is a rise of 8% in the number of people seeking asylum entering detention.

 60% of those detained were released back into the community, indicating flaws in the Government’s detention regime.